Christian Smith (DJ)

+Christian Smith–Solbakken is a Swedish disc jockey (DJ), record producer and remixer.
+He has lived in Mallorca, and London.

+Life and career

-Although he was born in Stockholm, Christian spent much of his youth in Frankfurt, Germany, where his father was working as a pilot.
+Although he was born in Stockholm, Christian spent much of his youth in Frankfurt, Germany.
+His father worked as a pilot.
 In 1989 he moved to New York City and, 3 years later, to Washington D.C. where he started DJing in his spare time while studying at the local university.